dgoppenheimer/oppenheimer-blog/_posts/2015-12-23-building-a-membrane.md

 First, I uncommented the line `set ray_opaque_background, 0` and ran the script again.
 This produces an image that has a transparent background.
 Then I imported the image into [Affinity Designer](https://affinity.serif.com/en-us/) and added a drop shadow and changed the background gradient to diagonal.
 Next, I exported it as a `.jpg` file.

+## Final Thoughts

+Now that I have a membrane `.pdb` file, I can illustrate almost anything I want about membrane structure.
+I can color the membranes by hydrophobicity, label all the polar head groups, or show only specific lipids.
+I can zoom in and show packing of saturated vs unsaturated fatty acid tails, and I can show how sterols fit into the membrane.
+Pymol makes it easy to generate movies, if I want to go that far.
+Finally, I can always return to CHARM-GUI and build another membrane if I want to show membranes of other lipid composition.

 ---
 <b id="f1">1</b> The cholesterol to phospholipid ratio for the ER membrane is 0.15.
 For a membrane with 256 phospholipid molecules, one needs 256 x 0.15 = 38.4 cholesterol molecules, or 19 for the upper and lower leaflets.
 I know that each leaflet can have a different lipid composition, but since I don't have that information handy, I'll make the membrane symmetrical.
 I chose 256 for the number of phospholipids because it gives a membrane patch of a nice size. [↩](#a1)